Clay Moser: The rise and fall of the CBA

 Moser ended his relationship with the Stampede during the CBA shutdown in February 2001, a result of league bankruptcy due to the controversial management of Isiah Thomas, where Thomas forfeited the CBA as the primary player development league.
 In response, the NBA created their own developmental league, which played its first game the following season in November 2001.

 This is where Moser's career took an incredible turn, that although challenging and unpredictable, is responsible for fueling the diversity in his career that has led him to his current path of success.

-He accepted a position with Treasure Valley Community College in Ontario, OR as the men's basketball head coach and PE Instructor from 2001-2002.
-With his help, he increased wins by 30% from the previous season, 14-16 record overall.
-For the first and only time in the school's history (1-40), TVCC beat Utah Valley State, set the school record for largest margin of victory (70) on 12/2/01 (117-47), and defeated Rick's College at Rick's for the first and only time in school history.
+He accepted a position with Treasure Valley Community College in Ontario, Oregon, as the men's basketball head coach and PE Instructor from 2001 to 2002.
+With his help, he increased wins by 30% from the previous season, 14–16 record overall.
+For the first and only time in the school's history (1–40), TVCC beat Utah Valley State, set the school record for largest margin of victory (70) on 12/2/01 (117–47), and defeated Rick's College at Rick's for the first and only time in school history.
 Additionally, he moved the team into a positive scoring margin for the season, an improvement from a negative margin (increase of over 7 PPG), and increased scoring by 12.5% (80.5 from 70.4), topping the century mark 6 times.
 Moser recruited and signed 11 players from April to August to fill the roster, with only three scholarships to give.
 TVCC played in the NJCAA DI division, and in Region XVIII, eventually producing a national champion and three NBA players.

-Transition To NBA
+Transition to NBA

-Moser worked as an Advanced Scout for the Golden State Warriors in Oakland, CA under Eric Musselman for the 2002-2003 season where the team was most improved in the NBA, and Coach Musselman was runner-up coach-of-the-year.
+Moser worked as an advanced scout for the Golden State Warriors in Oakland, California, under Eric Musselman for the 2002–2003 season where the team was most improved in the NBA, and Coach Musselman was runner-up coach-of-the-year.
 Moser's work included X's and O's, statistical analysis, and personal analysis of upcoming opponents for coaching staff.
 This was the beginning of the professional friendship between Moser and Musselman for future years to come.

-Between 2003-2004, Moser heads back to the CBA to accept a position as Head Coach and President for the Great Lakes Storm in Birch Run, MI.
+Between 2003 and 2004, Moser heads back to the CBA to accept a position as head coach and president for the Great Lakes Storm in Birch Run, Michigan.
 During this time, he recorded at least one win over each team in the league.
 He signed free agents Anthony Bonner and Stais Boseman, future all-stars, and Jimmy King and Shelton Jones, two CBA MVP's.
 During this difficult time in CBA history, with over half of the teams in bankruptcy, Moser increased this franchise revenue by nearly 500%.